YOYOXIITENSAVATARSOFARXMETAGODSOFVIVOZN/IIXTENS/README.md

 # IIXTENS
-The central repository for GitHub IIXTENS organiszzaton.
+The multi central repository for organiszzaton IIXTENS.